 - Proud Warrior Race Guy: Khorne is the most popular god in the North as he relates to the Norscan way of life more directly than the other gods.
 Life in the North is so violent and bloodthirsty that not taking Khorne as a patron would be suicidally idiotic, so there's not much of a choice.

 - Rated M for Manly: He's a god of war, rage, strength, martial honour, battle and single combat, and is depicted as an impossibly muscular warrior with a horned, wolf's head sitting atop a massive throne of skulls floating in an endless sea of blood and his plane of existence is a site of never ending conflict.
-And his worshipers are giant, axe brandishing, war loving Blood Knight VIKINGS, who also tend to be the best melee combatants in the setting.
+His worshipers are giant, axe brandishing, war loving Blood Knight vikings, who also tend to be the best melee combatants in the setting.

 - Red Baron: The Blood God, the Lord of Skulls, the Lord of Battles, the Father and Inheritor of all Rage, the Brass Lord of Battles, the God of War, etc, etc.